josefandersson/userscripts/userscript-settings/README.md

 ### IMPORTANT

 Don't use this library to set sensitive settings!
 Passwords, keys or other important/private data should be handled by your own script.
-All settings set with this library can be accessed by other loaded userscript, other browser extensions and the website it's used on!
+All settings set with this library can be accessed by other loaded userscripts, other browser extensions and the website it's used on!